-Advantages Same-Day Crowns
+The Advantages of CEREC Same-Day Crowns

 So, you need a new (or replacement) crown.
 There are many reasons your dentist may need to install a crown.
 Perhaps your tooth was broken or cracked.
 Maybe you had a large cavity removed.
 If the top of your tooth can no longer handle the force of normal chewing action, you may need a crown.